bhaktirchotalia10/Nexus-Collab-Education-Subscription-Platform-Analysis/README.md

 Due to changing learner expectations and technological breakthroughs, the education sector is undergoing tremendous expansion and transformation.
 Nexus Collab seeks to challenge established learning paradigms by fusing cutting-edge technology with participatory, project-based teaching approaches.
 This method serves a wide range of learners, from professionals to students, who aim to further their education to improve their abilities and employment prospects.

+**Competitive Analysis and CLV**

+Key competitors include Coursera, edX, Data Camp, Udemy, and LinkedIn Learning.
+Each platform has unique features, USPs, and brand perceptions.
+Nexus Collab differentiates itself by focusing on real-world projects and hands-on experiences.
+Customer Lifetime Value (CLV) is a critical metric, reflecting the value users place on the platform’s offerings.

 **Primary Survey Data Collection**

 A comprehensive survey was conducted to understand consumer behavior, preferences, and satisfaction with educational subscriptions.
 Techniques like segmentation analysis using hierarchical and K-means clustering methods helped identify distinct consumer segments based on needs and preferences.